flancian/garden/Open Letter to Google.md

 And it is with the Agora that I intend to [[heal Google]], heal the [[Internet]].

+## On healing
+With this, again, I don't mean that it is the Agora I started or I'm developing that will solve many of these problems and heal these systems; but rather that this Agora is an expression of the idea that will allow us to do so, together.

 ## Google could be fairer

 Google should strive to be fair as it was ca. 2004 and as its employees and users care to define it in 2024 and going forward.